 Patient ResourcesUltrasound

-How to Read an Ultrasound: Learn What Colors & Numbers Mean
+How to Read an Ultrasound Report: Learn What Colors & Numbers Mean

 How to Read an Ultrasound Picture

-Interpreting all the numbers, abbreviations and sometimes even colors in your report can be overwhelming.
-This guide will break down what they all mean, helping you better understand your results and prepare any questions for your upcoming appointment.
+Ultrasound report reading involves interpreting all the numbers, abbreviations and sometimes even colors, which can be overwhelming.
+This article will break down what they all mean, helping you better understand your results and prepare any questions for your upcoming appointment.
+For expecting patients, it will also break down how to read pregnancy ultrasound reports.

 What’s in your ultrasound report?

-Your ultrasound report includes images from your scan, as well as the assessment made by the radiologist, ultrasound technician or other specialist.
+Your ultrasound report includes images from your scan and an assessment made by the radiologist, ultrasound technician or other specialist.
 The report may contain technical medical terminology and other complex data.
 Some possible details in the report include:

-• The type of scan performed (e.g., abdominal ultrasound)
+• Type of scan performed (e.g., abdominal ultrasound)

 • Findings and impressions